-The interplay between United Kingdom (UK) income and U.S. Tax /IRS Tax Law is complex.
+The U.S. Taxation of U.K. Pension & IRS Offshore Reporting is complex.
 Along with India, Australia, China, Taiwan and Hong Kong, the UK is one of the main group of countries that we represent often with international tax and offshore tax related issues.

 Key issues we will discuss in this Article: